jan-carreras/books/README.md

 1. [Sapiens: A Brief History of Humankind](https://www.goodreads.com/book/show/23692271-sapiens?ac=1&from_search=true&qid=QESwvHubkX&rank=1) by _Yuval Noah Harari_
 1. [A Promised Land](https://www.goodreads.com/book/show/55361205-a-promised-land) by _Barack Obama_ (audiobook)

-# Books I've read so far

-This is a comprehensive list of books I've read. ⭐️ are the ones that would recommend

 # 2021